-Fold the seam allowance on the gap so it matches the side seam, then sew it closed.
+Fold the seam allowance on the gap, so it matches the side seam.
+Then, sew it closed.
 You can do this by hand for a more invisible seam or by machine, sewing close to the folded seam allowance.

-Press the top edge of the bag, then topstitch 1/8" from the top seam.
+Push the lining into the bag.
+Press the top edge of the bag, and then topstitch 1/8 inch from the top seam.